 Heart of Darkness’ biggest, hoppiest beer.
 A wonderfully vibrant beer, with grapefruit and piney tones, we’ve crammed in 7 kinds of hops which deliver a full-blown assault on your taste buds.
 This is a big, but beautifully balanced IPA, with a bright and fun bitter flavour – a true hop head’s delight.Heart of Darkness Craft Brewery

 A truly amazing beer.
 It has made other beers seem a little boring to me.
-Unfortunately, unless you live in one of the few countries they export too, you will need to find an alternative.
+Unfortunately, unless you live in one of the few countries they export to, you will need to find an alternative.
 And that is part of the fun.
-Well, I had fun with that selection process!
+I certainly had fun with that selection process!

 It is better to use a high alcohol beer.
 Kurtz’s Insane is 7.1% The reason is that the alcohol evaporates off very quickly, resulting in a lighter, more crisp batter.
 Some cooks add vodka to a batter to get the same effect.

 That crisp and light batter texture is also helped by ensuring the beer is icy cold before adding to the other ingredients.
 And that you keep the batter cold.
 The cold batter hitting the hot oil makes it even more crispy.
 That works for any fried fish dish, including fish and chips.